TIBCOSoftware/js-visualize/Readme.md

 <b>[Listen for changes]</b>, <b>[with cascade]</b>

-Provide events to listen input control changes, updating the application as needed.
+Provide events to listen to input control changes, updating the application as needed.

 Try it:

 <b>[Bind cascade with report]</b>

-Listen to changes with cascade input control.
+Listen to changes with cascade input controls.

 Try it: